primus/primus/README.md

 When you are using plugins with Primus make sure you add them **before** you reference the `primus.Socket` or it will compile a client without your plugins.
-If you're using the `primus.createSocket` api you can directly supply the plugins as part of the options as it supports `plugin` object:
+If you're using the `Primus.createSocket` api you can directly supply the plugins as part of the options as it supports `plugin` object:

 ```js